Bubbling Under Hot 100

 Bubbling Under Hot 100 Singles (also known as Bubbling Under the Hot 100) is a chart published weekly by Billboard magazine in the United States.
 The chart lists the top songs that have not yet charted on the main Billboard Hot 100.
 Chart rankings are based on radio airplay, sales, and streams.

 In its initial years, the chart listed 15 positions, but expanded to as many as 36 during the 1960s, particularly during years when over 700 singles made the Billboard Hot 100 chart.
-From 1974 to 1985, the chart consisted of 10 positions; since 1992, the Bubbling Under Hot 100 Singles chart has listed 25 positions.
+From 1974 to 1985, the chart consisted of 10 positions, and during 1985–1992 the chart was defunct.
+Since its revival in 1992, the Bubbling Under Hot 100 Singles chart has listed 25 positions.

 Chart history

 The Bubbling Under Hot 100 Singles chart was introduced in the June 1, 1959, issue of Billboard, under the name "Bubbling Under the Hot 100".
 Containing a listing of 15 singles, the chart was described as "the new listing that predicts which new records will become chart climbers."
 Its first number-one single was "A Prayer and a Juke Box" by Little Anthony and the Imperials (the song would later peak at number 81).
 It would continue to be published in issues of Billboard until August 24, 1985, after which it was discontinued.
 Prior to its discontinuation, the chart had not been issued in four issues; three from 1974 and one in 1978.
-However, it returned as a feature in the December 5, 1992, issue of Billboard, and continues to the present day.
+However, it returned as a feature in the December 5, 1992, issue of Billboard along with a new Bubbling Under Hot R&B Singles chart, and continues to the present day.
 From the end of 1970 to 1985, there was a Bubbling Under the Top LPs album chart paired with the Bubbling Under the Hot 100 listing.

 Compilation methods and listing

 From June 1959 through August 1985, Billboard compiled the chart based on playlists reported by radio station and retail sales outlets surveys.
-In 1992, Billboard employed updated data capture technology in compiling the chart, using point-of-sale retail information provided by Nielsen SoundScan, input from radio station airplay monitoring provided by Broadcast Data Systems and playlists from small-market systems.
+In 1992, Billboard employed updated data capture technology in compiling the chart that was used for the Hot 100, using point-of-sale retail information provided by Nielsen SoundScan, input from radio station airplay monitoring provided by Broadcast Data Systems and playlists from small-market systems.

 The chart's first issue mentions that a rank position indicates "relative potential to earn an early listing on the Hot 100" and records were ranked starting with number 1.
 From August 28, 1961, to August 24, 1985, the chart positions were numbered starting with number 101.
-Songs that have already appeared on the Hot 100 are not included in the Bubbling Under chart as they exit the charts, but may re-enter the Bubbling Under chart at a later date.
+Songs that had already appeared on the Hot 100 were not included in the Bubbling Under chart as they exit the charts, but were allowed to re-enter the Bubbling Under chart at a later date.